samoliver3/dsc-phase-4-project/README.md

 ## Project Overview

 The goal of this project is to predict the presence of pneumonia in patients from x-rays.
 The business applications of this project include offering a stand-alone software product that will quickly make diagnostics or a tool that could assist medical practitioners in making diagnoses.
 With over [1 million people in the US seeking hospital care in the US every year and about 50,000 deaths](https://www.thoracic.org/patients/patient-resources/resources/top-pneumonia-facts.pdf), the potential for this kind of product, aimed at predicting the presence of pneumonia in patients, will represent substantial business and ethical interests if executed well.
+This project is specifically intended to represent a startup that is seeking funding from an angel investor.
+Thus, the stakeholder is an angel investor, and specific conclusions and recommendations will be targeted at this particular audience.

 ## Navigation Instructions